tailor your degree to what's important to you

 - Applied data analysis

-*Students in our program often pair this concentration with certificate programs in Community-Based Environmental Management and/or Geospatial Analysis to provide additional skills in these areas.
+*Students in our program often pair this concentration with the certificate program in Geospatial Analysis to provide additional skills in this area.

 We strive to give students: